gray1273/TacticalHippos/project4/courseScheduleREADME.md

 Found in: `project3/courseSchedule/app/controllers/`

 Contains the logic for RESTful operations on the database.
+Of note, in Section,
+the method `create_safely` allows the caller to pass in all parameters for child
+models as strings, and only creates a new entry if it is not a duplicate.

 ### Model